 - Students who are attending classes on the main campus are not eligible to use these library services even if the above criteria apply.

 - Research assistance is available from the Public Services Librarian, Enter a request in LibAnswers or Email: email@example.com

-- Delivery of books and other circulating materials from both the J. William Horsey Library collection and the Education Library Collection.
+- Delivery of books and other circulating materials from both the J. William Horsey Library collection.

 - Library books will be mailed to the patron via Canada Post.
 Postage for books and return postage will be paid for by the Library for patrons in Canada.
 Patrons in the United States will pay their own return postage.